 - Power Nap: During the week of adjustment, you may be able to reduce your sleep debt and lessen the effects of any lost sleep by napping during the day.
 Be sure to keep the nap under 20 minutes so that you won’t have trouble falling asleep at bedtime.

 - Establish healthy sleep habits: Limiting caffeine intake in the afternoon, not drinking alcohol close to bedtime, developing a relaxing bedtime routine, and maintaining a consistent sleep schedule are all part of practicing good sleep hygiene.

-It may be difficult to entirely avoid feeling the effects of Fall Back 2021 and the end of Daylight Savings Time.
+It may be difficult to entirely avoid feeling the effects of Fall Back 2022 and the end of Daylight Saving Time.
 Accepting that there will likely be an adjustment period is important, as exhausting as the transition may be.
 So when the time comes for our clocks to be set back an hour, we hope our recommendations will help cushion the fall.
 And remember – the Sleep Cycle app provides tailored guidance on how you can change your routine to improve your sleep.